aoriens/news-service/README.md

 ### `GET /news`

 Returns a list of [News](#News) entities.
-Additional parameters may be passed in the URI query to filter entries to output:
+Additional parameters may be passed in the URI query to filter articles to output:

 - `date` - a date or a date range when news is published.
 The parameter may be used many times to specify multiple dates or date ranges.
 The following